timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 A vector or deque would typically be slow to add at either end, requiring (at least in my example of two distinct appends) that a copy be taken of the entire list (vector), or the index block and the data block being appended to (deque).

-## Map & Set
+## Map & Set & modern JavaScript

+The Set object was introduced in ECMAScript 2015 (ES6), which was officially released in June 2015.
+Note the dates were used to embarrass browsers who might implement the features years later.

+This was a significant update to JavaScript that introduced many new features and data structures, including Set, Map, WeakSet, WeakMap, arrow functions, let and const declarations, and more.

-In JavaScript, both Map and Set are closely related to the concept of a hash table, but they serve different purposes:
+In JavaScript, both Map and Set are closely related to the concept of a hash table, but they serve different purposes.

+### Map

-Map: This is a collection of key-value pairs where the keys can be of any type.
+This is a collection of key-value pairs where the keys can be of any type.

 It is implemented using a hash table under the hood, which allows for efficient retrieval, addition, and deletion of key-value pairs.

 You can think of Map as a more versatile and powerful version of the plain JavaScript object ({}), with better performance for frequent additions and deletions.

 ```js
 const map = new Map();